5 Things Your Students Need To Hear You Say

 Foster intellectual risk-taking and social growth with these ideas, because what you say—and how you say it—is as important as what you teach each day.

-Teachers know that communicating with students is a key part of their lessons.
+Educators know that communicating with students is a key part of their lessons.
 But in the rush to get through all the instruction and to meet the indicators in a marking period, the way we communicate can get a bit jumbled.